NHS Lanarkshire logo

 Decorative image showing flowers blossoming from a human mind.

-Please see the NHS Silvercloud link to help with your mental health.
+Please visit this NHS Silvercloud link to help with any mental health concerns.

-This heightened nervous system which can makes pain and discomfort worse, can in turn affect the way we move about our daily lives meaning that we adopt different movement patterns to compensate for this.
-Some activities that you may make you aware of your symptoms include:
+This heightened nervous system which can make your pain and discomfort worse, can affect the way you move about your daily life.
+Some activities that you may find difficult because of your symptoms include:

 • sitting